-Girls allegedly forced to remove their bras in Kerala for NEET exam, FIR filed
+Girls allegedly forced to take off their bras in Kerala for NEET exam, FIR filed

 The National Testing Agency, however, said it did not receive any complaints.

-The Kerala Police on Tuesday registered a first information report after girls who appeared for the National Eligibility cum Entrance Test in Kollam district were allegedly asked to remove their bras to be allowed to write the examination, reported PTI.
+The Kerala Police on Tuesday registered a first information report after girls who appeared for the National Eligibility cum Entrance Test in Kollam district were allegedly asked to take off their bras to be allowed to write the examination, reported PTI.

 The police have filed the case under Indian Penal Code Sections 354 (assault or criminal force to woman with intent to outrage her modesty) and 509 (word, gesture or act intended to insult the modesty of a woman).